Quadtree/ue4util/README.md

 * `classMods(mods)` - What modifications to apply to the class.
 * `fun` - Goes in function definitions like `void fun::someFunction(){ ... }`
   * Note that if this function calls Super:: in its body, it will be automatically defined as "override"

+Using in MSVC:

+Create a script like this:

+    #/bin/sh
+    python3 'F:\Data\Documents\scripts\ue4util\watch.py'

+Run it like this

+    ./watch.sh &

+Stop it like this

+    kill %1

+After creating a function, MSVC will not immediately recognize it.
+To force intellisense to re-enumerate the members of the class, put your cursor right after the fun:: and press Ctrl+Space.
+After a few moments, it should recognize the new function.